 5. Consider how much you want to earn

 Another way to figure out your rates is to ask yourself how much you'd like your annual salary to be – taking into account your weekly billable hours and the number of holidays you want to take.
 Check out Your Rate – a simple online calculator that will point you in the right direction.

 6. Be flexible

 When you start talking to clients, you'll soon realise that one day/hourly rate won't suit everyone.
 But it's wise to charge high first and be prepared to be knocked down on price.
-Therefore, know your ultimate minimum hourly rate, i.e. the lowest you're prepared to go and stick to that.
+Therefore, know your ultimate minimum hourly rate, i.e. the lowest you're ready to go and stick to that.

 Go no lower because you have to remember that you've got overheads and business costs to cover plus you don't want to undervalue yourself.
 Remember, clients can always push you down on price – it never works the other way round.

 7. Get comfortable talking about money

 Us Brits can't bear to discuss the topic of finances, although I'm pretty sure that's the way everyone feels.
-But when talking about rates with clients, you have to learn to be comfortable, open and upfront about how much you charge and why.
-Don't be afraid to negotiate and have confidence in yourself, your abilities and how much you're worth.
+But when the topic comes up with clients, you have to be comfortable, open and upfront about how much you charge and why.
+Don't be afraid to negotiate and have confidence in yourself, your abilities, and how much you're worth.

-When meeting a potential client for the first time, try and establish their budget before you reveal your own rates.
+When meeting a potential client for the first time, try and establish their budget before you reveal your rates.
 That way, you can adapt your price accordingly or decide whether you're the right person for the job.
 If the client is expecting to pay a ridiculously low price for your time, it's a pretty good warning sign that you should run fast in the opposite direction.
 You're running a business, not a charity!